kevinleung987/EVE-Warden/README.md

 ![](example.png?raw=true)

+The image above shows an example usage of this tool.
+On the Left is the console output.
+On the Right is the cropped section of the EVE window that is being monitored.
+In the Middle is the name of the neutral(Indicated by the blinking red symbol) that has been cropped out to be processed by Tesseract.

 ## Getting Started
 - This program is meant to be used in conjunction with a screen cropping tool like OnTopReplica, but by simply keeping the EVE Online window in focus and with the right offset values, you can run it with just EVE as well.
 - Clone the repository and get the dependencies setup, you will need to install Google Tesseract as well if you want to use the text recognition features.
 Tesseract 3 is currently being used for this project, but 4 may work as well.